doronz88/fa/README.md

 FA allows one to easily perform code exploration, symbol searching and other functionality with ease.

-The current codebase very IDA-plugin-oriented.
-In the future I'll consider adding more versatile approach to allow loading via other disassemblers such as Ghidra, Radare and etc...
+The current codebase is very IDA-plugin-oriented.
+In the future I'll consider adding compatibility for other disassemblers such as:
+Ghidra, Radare and etc...

 Pull Requests are of course more than welcome :smirk:.